shaunorpen/shaunorpen/README.md

 ### Hi!
 I'm Shaun 👋.

-## I'm a full-stack developer specialising in JavaScript, React, Node and AWS.
+## I'm a full-stack developer specialising in JavaScript, React and Node.

 - 🔭 I’m open to work!
 - 😄 Pronouns: he/him